Charisms

 As Pope Leo X stated:

-"When it is a question of prophetic revelations, the Pope is the
+"When it is a question of

-is no man on earth who is singularly protected by the Holy
+who is singularly protected by the Holy Spirit as is the pope.

-Spirit as is the pope.
-Bishops, Cardinals, and Curial offices,
+Bishops, Cardinals, and Curial offices, no matter how

-above every bishop and cardinal in the world
+bishop and cardinal in the world

 combined